Plant based protein bars are a convenient tool to have in your nutritional arsenal when in need of a delicious protein pick me up.

-Other commonly used plant protein sources are Hemp, Brown rice and Wheat, all of which come with their own unique health benefits and help provide all the amino acids necessary to help you pack on muscle.
+Other commonly used plant protein sources include pea , hemp, brown rice and wheat, all of which come with their own unique health benefits

 Studies have shown the plant hormone, mainly isoflavone, has proven protective effects on cardiovascular disease, whilst reducing total cholesterol, lowering blood pressure and improving heart function (4)